The Cost of Frameworks, Illustrated

 This is simplified, yes.
 When we build a “fire and forget” site to sit on our own server to use a frozen copy of Bootstrap, fine.
 Setup cost will be low and maintenance will be low (yet! quality will be, too).
 And when we have an inexperienced team of developers, developing and maintaining our own framework may turn into a nightmare for years on end.

-At the end of the day, the choice of framework depends on our priority for quality, and for our goals as professionals.
-Who cares not what they ship cares not to read this site anyway.
+❧ At the end of the day, the choice of framework depends on our priority for quality, and for our goals as professionals.
+Who cares not what they ship cares not to read pamphlets like this anyway.
 Who wishes not to spend time learning wishes not to be bothered by code-related unpleasantries, either.
 But here we have different ideas about our profession and our work.

 Looking for a way to comment?
 Comments have been disabled, unfortunately.